The Endangered Florida Panther

 Florida Panther Facts

 Appearance: The Florida Panther is characterized by its tan-gray or red-tan color fur.
 They have white on the muzzle, chest, and underbelly.
-Its paws are smaller than other large cats and its legs slightly longer.
+Its paws are smaller than other large cats, yet its legs slightly longer.
 Many Florida Panthers will have white flecks on the fur, although this may be a result of ticks rather than actual coloring of the animal.
-Unlike most other pumas, they have a crooked tail and an odd twirl of hair on the mid section of their back.
+Unlike most other pumas, they have a crooked tail and an odd twirl of hair on the midsection of their back.
 These are believed to be a result of inbreeding which causes genetic abnormalities.
 In the wild, panthers can live up to 12-15 years, but often die in infancy.

 Gender Differences: Generally males are larger than females at about seven feet long, which includes its tail.
 Despite their big size, they only weigh around 130 pounds.
 This is only a third of the average weight of a male lion.
 The largest panther ever captured was 154 pounds in Hendry County.
 Females are about a foot shorter and weigh anywhere between 60 to 100 pounds.